Thank you to our sponsors and supporters for our Pop-Up exhibition at Creake Abbey

 Born from a deep-rooted love of the Norfolk coast and a desire to share its wildness and beauty with others, SALT is a holiday company like no other.

-Based in a converted barn on the Estate in beautiful Holkham, and stemming from 25 years’ experience, we at SALT offer visitors the opportunity to stay in exceptional retreats and immerse themselves in a truly sensory holiday.
+Based in a converted barn on the Estate in beautiful Holkham, and stemming from 25 years’ experience, the SALT crew offers visitors the opportunity to stay in exceptional retreats and immerse themselves in a truly sensory holiday.
 It’s all about the taste of the wind, the sound of the waves, big skies and open spaces, the rhythm of the seasons and the ebb and flow of the tides.

-Our growing team is comprised of passionate people who care about Norfolk’s coastline, immerse themselves in all things Norfolk and have a deep sense of belonging.
+Their growing team is comprised of passionate people who care about Norfolk’s coastline, immerse themselves in all things Norfolk and have a deep sense of belonging.
 Visit their website to find out more and explore their tempting portfolio…

 We are grateful to Andrew Jamieson and his team at Drove Orchards for their generous support of our exhibition at Creake Abbey this year.